The historic “India 2047” document on empowerment of Muslims was Released on 15th August 2016, the 70th Independence Day of the country.

 He said, as a model to the upcoming interventions, and as a test phase, seven initiatives were identified in different states.
 These centrally monitored projects will supplement the list of action items already taken up with various agencies during 2015-2016 (Phase Zero).

 - Master Trainers Development Programme â€“ Bangalore and New Delhi;

 - Literacy Program (Full literacy in 25 villages) â€“ Bihar;

 - Poverty Eradication Drive (Womenâ€™s Self Help Group Cluster) â€“ Uttar Pradesh;

 - D-Voter Issue: Legal Support System â€“ Assam;

 - Drinking Water Supply Project â€“ West Bengal and

 - Sanitation Scheme (Providing toilets) â€“ Tamil Nadu.

-The vote of thanks was proposed by Mohammad Arif Ahmed, general convener of the event.
-It may be mentioned that this National Conclave was designed as a get-together of select community leaders and activists from different states.
+The National Conclave was designed as a get-together of select community leaders and activists from different states.

 It was an occasion to share views and experiences in bringing inclusive growth by empowering the marginalised people, especially the Muslims and other backward communities in India.